Glyder (band): History

 In August 2009 Glyder opened for Metallica in Marlay Park Dublin.

 Most of 2009 was spent writing and recording the third Glyder album, "Yesterday, Today and Tomorrow".
 The band was signed to SPV/steamhammer after they heard some cuts from the album.
 The album was released in March 2010 and featured a guest solo from Y&T's Dave Meniketti on the title track.

 In June 2010 they opened for Slash in Vicar St Dublin.
 On the same day the band reached the number 1 spot on 89.5 FM WSOU, the college radio station of Seton Hall University, New Jersey.
 WSOU is considered by some to be the most influential hard rock and metal college radio station in the U.S., and was recently named the United States No. 1 college radio station by Playboy Magazine.
-Alice Cooper also took to the band and played an exclusive track on his "Nights with Alice Cooper" show that was syndicated all over the USA and the world.
+Alice Cooper also took to the band and played an exclusive track on his "Nights with Alice Cooper" show that was syndicated all over the US and the world.
 Rick Wakeman also played the band on his show on Planet Rock and has supported the band since he first heard "Love never Dies" on the "Weather the Storm" EP.

 Due to financial strains and frustration with the music business, singer/bassist Tony Cullen and Drummer Davy Ryan quit the band.
 The band reformed in January 2011, with Jackie Robinson, Graham McClatchie and Des McEvoy joining the band.

 The fourth album, titled "Backroads to Byzantium", was written by Kinane, Fisher and Robinson, using home recording software and a few gmail accounts; due to Robinson living in Northern Ireland, rehearsals were not practical.
 The album was recorded in April 2011 in Bluebird Studios, Straffan, Co Kildare, and mixed by Peter Brander in Mediasound studios in Copenhagen, Denmark.
 It was due for release on SPV/Steamhammer in Oct 2011.